Youss2f/Jee-Bank-Micro-service/jee 2adc6afdeaf080aca791f9057b49f33b.md

 ---

 Excellent!
-This video, "Bases de Angular 19 - Demo et Concepts de base" by Mohamed Youssfi, is a comprehensive introduction to the fundamental concepts of the Angular framework, illustrated with a live coding demonstration.
+This video, "Bases de Angular 19 - Demo et Concepts de base" by Mohamed atertour, is a comprehensive introduction to the fundamental concepts of the Angular framework, illustrated with a live coding demonstration.

 Here is a detailed summary of the key concepts covered, followed by the exact code from the video's practical demonstration.